grammyjs/website/site/docs/guide/games.md

 ## Listening to the callback of our game button

-For providing logic to the button when it is pressed, and to redirect our users to our game and many more, we listen to the event `callback_query:game_short_name` which tells us that a game button has been pressed by the user
+For providing logic to the button when it is pressed, and to redirect our users to our game and many more, we listen to the event `callback_query:game_short_name` which tells us that a game button has been pressed by the user.
 All we need to do is:

 ```ts